Meeting Time: July 22, 2021 at 5:30pm PDT

 • Default_avatar

-Ansel Lundberg, District 7 about 3 years ago
+Ansel Lundberg, District 7 over 3 years ago

 I am a District 5 resident and co-chair of House Sacramento, a local pro-housing group that fights for solutions to end our housing shortage and create a region that is more equitable, sustainable, and affordable.
 House Sacramento supports the draft housing element.
 I strongly support proposed policies H-1.2, H-1.3, H-1.4 and H-1.6.
 In order to increase affordability, affirmatively further fair housing, and meet the city’s RHNA goals for the next eight years, these policies will be necessary.
 We can no longer maintain the exclusionary nature of neighborhoods that are zoned at low intensities.
 We have suggested this in the past: please consider increasing the maximum development intensity near light rail stops, near high frequency bus routes, and in high opportunity, currently exclusionary areas across the city.
 The city’s proposal is bold, but we can’t afford to step back from allowing more housing in R-1 zoned areas.
 Thank you.